front/d7/README.md

     cd d7/
     drush make --force-complete drupal7.make ../PROJECTNAME

-NOTE: It's important PROJECTNAME is the same as the name of the git repository you have created for the project.
+PROJECTNAME = same as the name of the git repository you have created for the project.

 ## Git instructions